LailaAlMadhagi/XAS_analysis/C1/README.md

 1,) README.md					This currently holds all the documentation for
 								this repository

-2,) GC1.py   					Python source code for the gas comparison
+2,) C1.py   					Python source code for the comparison pipeline
-                                pipeline

-3,) edge_data.txt				A text file containing edge data information
-								(derived from "Journal of Physics: Conference Series 712 (2016) 012070" which is taken from the X-ray Data Booklet)

-4,) fitted_peaks_param.txt  	A text file containing the parameters for
+3,) fitted_peaks_param.txt  	A text file containing the parameters for
 								the peaks fitted to the experimental data.
 This file is used for testing
 								and development.